 5.2.8.1 Standard Generation Interconnection Agreement for Transmission-Connected Generators

-(1) As a condition for obtaining transmission service, an IE for any transmission connected generator must execute a Standard Generation Interconnection Agreement (SGIA) with its TSP.
+(1) As a condition for obtaining transmission service for a Generation Resource or ESR, a Resource Entity or IE must execute a Standard Generation Interconnection Agreement (SGIA) with its TSP.
 A template of the SGIA can be found on the ERCOT website.

+(2) If an existing SGIA is amended for any of the reasons stated below, the new or modified portion of the Resource must comply with all applicable operating and technical requirements defined in the Protocols or Operating Guides and in effect at the time of the amendment, unless otherwise clarified or modified in the Protocols or Operating Guides.

+(a) Adding a new Generation Resource or ESR that is connected at the same Point of Interconnection as the existing Generation Resource or ESR;

+(b) Increasing the real power rating of an IBR by 10 MW or more within a single year; or

+(c) Making changes to an IBR to which paragraph (1)(c)(ii) or (v) of Section 5.2.1, Applicability, applies.

-(2) The TSP must submit a change request via the online RIOO system to transmit a copy of the signed SGIA to ERCOT within ten Business Days of execution.
+(3) The TSP must submit a change request via the online RIOO system to transmit a copy of the signed SGIA to ERCOT within ten Business Days of execution.

-(3) The TSP must submit a change request via the online RIOO system to transmit a copy of any public, financially-binding agreement between the IE and the TSP, other than an SGIA, under which the interconnection for a transmission-connected generator will be constructed.
+(4) The TSP must submit a change request via the online RIOO system to transmit a copy of any public, financially-binding agreement between the IE and the TSP, other than an SGIA, under which the interconnection for a transmission-connected generator will be constructed.
 The agreement must be submitted within ten Business Days of execution.